 Provided that the society becomes more dependent on information and communications technologies, its protection becomes the issue of utmost importance.
 And cybercrime statistics can help to prevent some troubles regarding online privacy.

-So far, cybersecurity is a pre-requirement for successful development of the information-oriented society and the world in general.
+So far, cybersecurity is a pre-requirement for the successful development of the information-oriented society and the world in general.

 Within this context, we have prepared for you the list of the most breath-taking and newsworthy facts on cyber security.